ACC reports another big jump in e-scooter claims

 Lime open to per-ride levy, slice going to ACC

-company was also potentially open a slice of per-ride Lime levy going to ACC - but only if it had the certainty of a licence lasting 12 months or ideally longer (Lime is currently on a trial mobile-trading licence that, after a 10-week extension, will expire on March 31.
+Price said his deep-pocketed company was also potentially open on a slice of per-ride Lime levy going to ACC - but only if it had the certainty of a licence lasting 12 months or ideally longer (Lime is currently on a trial mobile-trading licence that, after a 10-week extension, will expire on March 31.
 So far, Lime has only forked over a token amount of money to the city; $3326 for its initial trial licence to January 14 and $2644 for the extension).

 A slice of a Lime-levy is likely the only the San Francisco-based company would contribute to costs.
 It is privately-held and has not revealed its accounts, but it is likely to be making a loss as Sun pushes for his vision of more than 1 million scooters worldwide (which could include 20,000 in Auckland).
 For the time being, that means it pays no tax in NZ or anywhere else.

-Sun said Lime recommended its rides were a helmet, but added that local lawmakers dictate policy - though his company would consider a mass helmet giveaway as it has done in the US, or distributing helmets for a token $5.
+Sun said Lime recommended its riders wear a helmet, but added that local lawmakers dictate policy - though his company would consider a mass helmet giveaway as it has done in the US, or distributing helmets for a token $5.
 Lime has also put $2m toward an ongoing series of events to promote safe riding.

 In New Zealand it's currently not a legal requirement to wear a helmet on an e-scooter, though Transport Minister Phil Twyford has indicated he's open to considering a law change.